htjb/arXivSearcher/README.rst

   cd arXivSearcher
   python setup.py install --user

+For instructions on how to set up this package with MCP see the MCP section below.
 You can then perform searches from the terminal by entering the following

 .. code:: bash